 Color vision deteriorates and the contrast between different colors becomes less noticeable.

 Cataracts cloud vision; this affects half of all 65-year-olds and eventually pretty much all seniors.

 It gets worse as you age, for almost everyone.
 Nearly 25 percent of those aged 65 to 74 and 50 percent of those who are 75 and older have disabling hearing loss — and note, that is disabling hearing loss.
 Only a a third of adults over the age of 70 who could benefit from hearing aids have them, and only 16 percent of those under 70 who could benefit from them have them, so basically, just about every baby boomer and senior out there has some degree of compromise.

 What happens to your mobility

 This is why I'm so sick of these letters and comments.
-When I hear or read a driver complaining about the kids looking at their phones, I get angry because they could be talking about me or my mom — the city is full of people who are compromised or distracted.
-That doesn’t let the driver off the hook.
+When I hear or read about a driver complaining about the kids looking at their phones, I get angry because they could be talking about me or my mom — the city is full of people who are compromised or distracted.
+That doesn't let the driver off the hook.
 I quoted Brad Aaron of Streetsblog in my earlier post:

 "If your transport system has zero tolerance for anyone who isn’t a fit adult, the system is the problem, and ...
 By casting blame elsewhere you assume everyone is like you — can see, hear, walk perfectly.
 Arrogant & extremely unhelpful.”